 Streaming Analytics.
-In addition to streaming analytics systems discussed in § 2, JetStream [103] and AW-Stream [125] explore the wide-area streaming analytics whose data sources are widely distributed and propose to reduce the data rate to cope with the limited WAN bandwidth.
-In addition, Iridium [101] optimizes the data placement before the arrivals of queries.
-Sana [79] applies WAN-aware multi-query optimization.
+In addition to streaming analytics systems discussed in § 2, JetStream [84] and AWStream [103] explore the wide-area streaming analytics whose data sources are widely distributed and propose to reduce the data rate to cope with the limited WAN bandwidth.
+In addition, Iridium [83] optimizes the data placement before the arrivals of queries.
+Sana [67] applies WAN-aware multi-query optimization.
 The wide-area streaming analytics assumes that the data is heading directly to the analytics server after it is generated.
 This is however different from our concerned scenarios where the data accompanies the user requests and thus makes a detour.
 Snatch removes this detour and enables in-network analytics via semantic cookies.
 In-Network Computation.
-With the advent of programmable networking hardware and programming languages [43, 44, 108], researchers have proposed to leverage in-network computation to handle network management [86], caching [78], load balancers [95], deep neural network training [85, 107], etc. Ports et al. [100] summarizes a general guide of what and when to offload the computation to the network.
-While most work targets scenarios within data centers, Jagen targets ISP-centric defense [91].
+With the advent of programmable networking hardware and programming languages [35, 36, 88], researchers have proposed to leverage in-network computation to handle network management [73], caching [66], load balancers [78], deep neural network training [72, 87], etc. Ports et al. [82] summarizes a general guide of what and when to offload the computation to the network.
+While most work targets scenarios within data centers, Jagen targets ISP-centric defense [77].
 Snatch aims to speed up online streaming analytics by leveraging the in-network computation and in cooperation with both the ISPs and the cloud.

-Anonymity Preservation.
-The anonymity preservation research spans across different fields including social networks [68, 105], crowd-sourcing [76], recommendations [121], etc. One approach is to add structural noise to its data to report [65], and thus prevent the attackers from inspecting what each user actually sends while ensuring that the aggregated results are statistically correct.
-Another approach is using secure multi-party computation protocols, where a set of non-colluding servers privately perform computation over the user data [58].
-However, general MPC methods often come with significant overhead [47, 89, 97].
+Anonymity Perseverance.
+The anonymity perseverance research spans across different fields including social networks [58, 85], crowd-sourcing [64], recommendations [99], etc. One approach is to add structural noise to its data to report [54], and thus prevent the attackers from inspecting what each user actually sends while ensuring that the aggregated results are statistically correct.
+Another approach is using secure multi-party computation protocols, where a set of non-colluding servers privately perform computation over the user data [48].
+However, MPC methods often come with significant overhead [38, 75, 80].
 In general, the common challenges for all privacy-preserving analytics include a high cost and robustness towards malicious users and servers.
-A third approach is to make the users send data through an anonymizing network, e.g., mix-net [46, 84] or Tor [74, 99], where the data and individual identities are decoupled.
-However, these methods incur a high cost [59, 115].
+A third approach is to make the users send data through an anonymizing network, e.g., mix-net [37, 71] or Tor [62, 81], where the data and individual identities are decoupled.
+However, these methods incur a high cost [49, 94].
+Our proposal instead prevents the user from sending individually identifiable information by design.